Cauliflower steaks make a fantastic main course for a vegetarian meal or as a side dish to a healthy meal. Chimichurri sauce is the perfect topping!

 It doesn’t hurt that I’ve been on a major cauliflower kick lately.
 Or that Rob is still obsessively Keto after almost two years.
 And that my kids will actually eat this, too!

 It also helps that I love chimichurri and slather it on just about everything.
 Remember my Chimichurri Chicken Bites from last year?
 Or the time I made steak, potatoes, and veggies + chimichurri all in one pan?
 OR when I put it on a roasted veggie sandwich?
+We even put it on sliced roast beef.

 It’s safe to say that I love the stuff!